neondatabase/website/content/docs/guides/project-sharing-guide.md

 updatedOn: '2023-09-22T19:19:30Z'
 ---

-The [Neon Pro plan](/docs/introduction/pro-plan) enables sharing your Neon project with other users, which gives them access to your Neon project from all supported management interfaces including the Neon Console, API, and CLI.
+The [Neon Pro plan](/docs/introduction/pro-plan) enables sharing your Neon project with other users, which gives them access to your Neon project from the Neon Console.
 Follow this guide to learn how.

 ## Set up Neon accounts